 Most carriers require passengers to submit claims forms when bags are lost.
 Your airline will then tally the depreciated value of the contents of your missing suitcase—if your claim is accepted, that is.
 Airlines will pay no more than $3,300 per passenger for bags lost on domestic flights.
 All in all, it’s unlikely that you’ll receive compensation equal to the full value of your lost possessions.

 We recommend leaving jewelry and other valuables at home when traveling, but if you must bring these items on the road, be sure to store them safely in your carry-on bag.

-Identification, Passports, Boarding Passes, and Essential Documents
+Identification, Passports, Boarding Passes,

 All necessary documents, whether they’re work or insurance papers or other sensitive information, should be kept with you in your carry-on bag.
 But there is another solution—back it up.
 If you plan to put papers of importance in checked luggage, keep copies (either hard photocopies or copies on a flash drive) on your person.

 Bottom line: Any important documents you’ve packed in your checked luggage should be photocopies, not originals.
 And any documents that include sensitive or private information should be kept out of your checked luggage altogether.